nvana/RedMon/README.md

 # RedMon
-React/Redux Crud generator using NodeJS/Express for Rest API and MongoDB to persist datas.
+React/Redux boilerplate using NodeJS/Express for Rest API and MongoDB to persist datas.

+## Tools
+* npm
+* Webpack
+* eslint

 ## Testing
 Unit tests are not implemented yet.